1-877-929-7245

 Map

-From cultured Oslo, take an enchanting winter journey aboard the iconic Bergen Railway, before a voyage north along Norway’s remote coastline into the Arctic Circle
+From cultured Oslo take a spellbinding journey aboard the iconic Bergen Railway, before an epic voyage north along Norway’s remote coastline into the Arctic Circle

 Travel among a group of like-minded travelers led by a professional tour manager